scottpederson/memberplus_regression/memberplus.md

 ## Overall things to check for:

-1. Images load
+1. Images/icons load
-2. Speed pages load
+2. Speed with which screens load

 ## Login